nikhilniky/nikhilniky/README.md

 - 👀 I’m interested in Java development
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on JAVA
-Interned at OYO, F grade global, and Cleared in hacker rank coding contests.
+- Currently working as Fullstack java developer in productbase company Interned at OYO, F grade global, and Cleared in hacker rank coding contests.
 Working knowledge on CI/CD- tools ,Agile methodology.